openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: Defines the core behavior of database transactions.
+Function: Defines core behaviors for database transactions.

-Classes, interfaces, or structs inheriting this interface must adhere to the function parameter and return value definitions specified herein.
+Classes, interfaces, and structs inheriting this interface must comply with its function parameter and return value definitions.

 ### prop accessMode